Electrophysiological Changes During Cardiac Ischemia

 Injury currents flowing from the depolarized ischemic regions to normal regions result in the appearance of ST segment elevation or depression, depending upon whether the ischemic region is subendocardial (ST depression) or transmural (ST elevation).
 The former is usually associated with demand ischemia (e.g., exertional angina), whereas the latter is associated with supply ischemia (e.g., coronary occlusion).

 ST segment depression can be observed when a patient with suspected coronary artery disease undergoes an ECG stress test.
-While a 12-leaded ECG is recorded, the patient is asked to walk on a treadmill and the work level is stepped up by increasing speed and incline to mimic exercise.
+While a 12-leaded ECG is recorded, the patient is asked to walk on a treadmill and the work level is stepped up by increasing speed and an incline to mimic exercise.
 If the increase in coronary blood flow is insufficient for the increase in myocardial oxygen demand, the myocardium becomes hypoxic, particularly in the ventricular subendocardium.
-The patient may experience symptoms of exertional angina and at the same time display an abnormal ECG.
-It is not uncommon to observed ST segment depression under these conditions.
-Although ST depression cannot be localized within the heart like acute ST elevation or Q waves of old myocardial infarctions, the ST depression is nevertheless indicative of acute myocardial ischema and hypoxia.
+The patient may experience symptoms of exertional angina and display an abnormal ECG.
+It is not uncommon to observe ST segment depression under these conditions.
+Although ST depression cannot be localized within the heart like acute ST elevation or Q waves of old myocardial infarctions, the ST depression indicates acute myocardial ischemia and hypoxia.

-Many patients undergoing a "heart attack" caused by complete thrombotic occlusion of a coronary artery will show an elevation of the ST segment recorded by electrodes that overlie the ischemic tissue.
-Because this event results from complete coronary occlusion, the ischemic region and subsequent infarcted tissue spans the entire thickness of the muscle wall from endocardium to epicardium (i.e., transmural ischemia).
+Many patients undergoing a "heart attack" caused by complete thrombotic occlusion of a coronary artery will show ST segment elevation recorded by electrodes that overlie the ischemic tissue.
+Because this event results from complete coronary occlusion, the ischemic region and subsequent infarcted tissue span the entire thickness of the muscle wall from endocardium to epicardium (i.e., transmural ischemia).
 Other changes may also occur over time, especially with the T wave (e.g., T wave inversion).
 To be diagnostic, ST segment elevation must be at least one small square above the baseline and observed in two or more contiguous leads in order to localize the ischemic injury.
-For example, ST elevation in leads II, III and aVF indicate inferior wall ischemia, and ST elevation in leads V5 and V6 indicate left ventricular anterolateral ischemia.
+For example, ST elevation in leads II, III and aVF shows inferior wall ischemia, and ST elevation in leads V5 and V6 shows left ventricular anterolateral ischemia.